 There are three levels within projects: Task Groupings, Tasks, and Task Items.
 When double-clicking into a Task Grouping, the user is brought to the Tasks screen.
 This screen displays each of the Tasks that fall under the Task Grouping and the date these Project Tasks were completed if they were in fact completed.

 The Task Level stores a group of tabs that can be selected to view information regarding the Project.
 Again, available tabs include the Project Docs tab for the Project documents, the Data Collection tab if the project is an annual administration data collection or general web collection Project, the To-dos tab notating any necessary to-dos, and the Time tab to list tracked time against the Project.
 If the project is an annual administration data collection project, the Plan Cycle tab is also listed at the Task Level.
+Events can also be added on the Task Level within a project template.
+The linked Event will appear on the Task Summary tab in PensionPro.

 Override Project Tasks: